sumeet2908/M3_Group33/BiCom_System/1_Requirements/README.md

  |ID	 | Description                                            |
 |:--:|:------------------------------------------------------:|
-|HLR1| It should lock the car door.
+|HLR1| It should Display Window status.
-|HLR2| It should unlock the car door.
+|HLR2| It should Display Battery information.
-|HLR3| It alarm should ring for security purpose
+|HLR3| It Should Display Alarm status.
-|HLR4| The aproach light should glow.
+|HLR4| It Should Display Door status.